 You know what I spend most of my time fantasizing about?
 Absolutely KILLING IT at hip hop karaoke.
 Yeah, seriously.
 It’s a daily fantasy that I indulge in multiple times a day with hip hop blaring in my ears as I am walking down the NYC streets, or in the subway, or while I am tidying up the house.
 Would I ever attempt this in real life?
 I tried.
 I went to hip hop karaoke with friends a few years ago and basically had to breathe into a paper bag from anxiety.
 I never went on stage.

-The next 6 days of content on this site is a foodie love letter to hip hop.
-We took some of our favorite hip hop food lyrics and turned them into photos.
-We decided it would be fun to release these as a quiz – can you tell the famous food lyric that inspired each photo?
-Every morning for the next 6 days, I’ll be releasing a photo on my Instagram (@ElettraW).
-Show your hip hop knowledge by telling me the artist name, album, song, and exact lyric in Instagram’s comments section.
-Answers and explanations will be up the following morning on Impatient Foodie.
-Game on 😉
+This Hip Hop Foodie Challenge is my love letter to hip hop.
+I took some of my favorite hip hop food lyrics and turned them into photos.
+I decided it would be fun to release these as a quiz – can you tell the famous food lyric that inspired each photo?
+I’ll be releasing the photos and clues on Impatient Foodie’s Facebook every day for the next 6 days.
+The first person to guess the correct artist name, album, song, and exact lyric in the FB comments section will win a free copy of my upcoming cookbook!
+Answers and explanations will be up the following morning here on Impatient Foodie.
+Game on 🙂

 Special thanks to Davide Luciano (photographer), Claudia Ficca (food stylist), and Alex Brannian (prop stylist) for making all of this come together so perfectly!